Mpfk/appLaunchpad/README.md

-# appLaunchpad
+# appLaunchpad 🚀

-appLaunchpad is a Terraform project designed to deploy a web application infrastructure on AWS.
-It utilizes AWS CodeCommit for source control and AWS Amplify for application deployment.
+appLaunchpad is a Terraform starter pack which provides the foundational elements of a web app.
+Build on top of it to make deploying your projects easier!

 ## What does it do?